|Kids have more taste buds|

 - Try a new color.
 Have your children pick out an orange fruit or vegetable to put in the cart.
 Sweet potatoes, squash, pumpkin and carrots are taste superstars.
 Eating yellow/orange fruits and vegetables may help prevent cancer, keeps your heart healthy, helps maintain vision and may even slow down aging!
 How about mixing Mashed Potatoes with Butternut Squash?

 - Try a new food from a food group.
 Maybe you feel you've tried all the 'green' veggies out there, but how about kale?
 Kale is considered a super food because it packs a nutrient punch!
-This White Bean, Sausage, and Kale Soup is sure to be a family hit.
+This Tuscan White Bean, Sausage, and Kale Soup is sure to be a family hit.
 Kids can remove kale from the stems by running the kale through their fingers.
 Very fun!